China bans national anthem at weddings and funerals

 "The March of the Volunteers" may, however, be played at the start of important celebrations or public political gatherings, formal diplomatic occasions or significant international gatherings, it added, citing a Communist Party statement.

-The anthem can also be performed when Chinese athletes win medals and "at arenas where national dignity should be fought for and safeguarded".
+The anthem can also be performed when Chinese athletes win meddles and "at arenas where national dignity should be fought for and safeguarded".

-People who break the rules will be "criticised and corrected", Xinhua added.

 The stirringly patriotic national anthem dates back to days before the 1949 Communist revolution, and include the lyrics "Brave the enemy's fire, march on!"